DEH10/final-project-Pt.2-DEH10/README.md

 - Contact Number
 - Contact Address
 - Contact Email
-- Live Map for locating charities by location.
+- Live Map for locating charities around the world.

 Second Half of "About Us" Page:

 The latter part of the "About Us" page enables users to:
 - Enter their information
-- Describe the problem they need help with
+- Describe a problem they need help with
 - Specify the type of project they have in mind.

 Accessibility and Navigation:
 - These elements are integral parts of the website's fully accessible prototype.
-- The website and its framework allow smooth scrolling to the appropriate sections for all links.
+- The website and its framework allow smooth scrolling to the appropriate page or sections for all links.

 Click the link here to use the websites working prototype --> [![Homepage Wireframe](https://img.shields.io/badge/Help-Hub-gold)](https://mockitt.wondershare.com/proto/KL4glsqisb0h8abrjoBnPt/sharing?view_mode=device&screen=rbpU8Kle1LgqQFc3J&canvasId=rcU8Kle1TpAyPOKL)